Rajaram Swaminathan

-Vice Admiral Rajaram Swaminathan is a serving Flag Officer in the Indian Navy.
-He is currently serving as the Controller of Warship Production and Acquisition (CWP&A).
-He has previously served as the Director General Naval Projects(DGNP), Mumbai, Admiral Superintendent of Bombay Dockyard and Assistant Chief of Material(modernisation).
+Vice Admiral Rajaram Swaminathan is a former Flag Officer in the Indian Navy.
+He last served as the Controller of Warship Production and Acquisition (CWP&A).
+He previously served as the Director General Naval Projects(DGNP), Mumbai, Admiral Superintendent of Bombay Dockyard and Assistant Chief of Material(modernisation).
 He has served extensively on board the ship INS Viraat in various capacities.
 He is an alumnus of IIT Kharagpur, Defence Services Staff College and the National Defence College (India).

 He was commissioned into the Indian Navy on 1 January 1987.
 In a career spanning over 30 years, he has held important operational, staff and dockyard appointments.